 - Osteoarthritis.
 This is one word we hear of but rarely speak of for its confusions…The wear and tear sub level of arthritis.
 With an Osteoarthritis condition, it causes your knee joint to ache or swell as you’re participating in an activity.
 And as far as the stiffness that you get in your knee early in the day is caused by osteoarthritis.
 It is the #1 cause of knee pain in ages 50 and greater.

 - Patellofemoral Pain Syndrome.
 Now we get around to latter components of non-specific pain.
 Muscle imbalances, tightness, and alignment issues in your legs usually trigger this condition.
 It;ll cause occasional knee pain and “buckling” meaning your knee(s) can’t bear your weight.
 This is not due to an injury, and is most common in women than men.

 - Pattelar Tendinitis.
 A result of inflammation in your tendon that connects your kneecap to your shinbone.
 You’ll also hear it called “jumpers knee” because of constant jumping.
 When you overdo an exercise, your large tough bands of tendons become inflamed.

 Sometimes you just can’t pre-plan a natural phenomenon.
 Your muscles and bones don’t need a ticket to invite themselves in, things just happen!
 Sadly, it doesn’t always take constant motion to trigger your knee pain, even the most delicate and slowest of motions can too.

-Your Knee Pain And Your Lowe Back
+Your Knee Pain And Your Lower Back, A DUET

 Now that we’ve learned the causes, we’ll move right on into the treatments right?
 Hold it, wait a minute though, we missed one of the most important knee pain causes.
 Just about everything you thought you knew about your knee pain is probably wrong.
 Yes, but how?